Okay, I admit the finished product isn't that photogenic, but it tastes delicious as all get out!

 Once the veggies are all heated up, add the shrimp back in.
 I cook the shrimp and chicken separately because I find it's easier to cook them evenly when they're separated.
 You could cook them together, but the shrimp would likely end up very very cooked by the time the chicken is done.

 Start mixing in the dangmyun noodles and add in soy sauce as desired.
 I usually go light on the soy sauce until I have my own serving separated from the batch.
-Michael's not as much of a fan of soy sauce as I am, so I save my heavy soy sauce hand for my own food.
+M's not as much of a fan of soy sauce as I am, so I save my heavy soy sauce hand for my own food.
 Use a combination of tongs and a wooden spoon to get everything to mix evenly.
 Those noodles can be tricky and if you don't mix them fast enough, they'll absorb the flavor unevenly.

 Violà!
 All complete.
 Eat and enjoy.